 What we do

 Thanks to huge advances in the study of decision-making and behavior, we now understand people better than ever.
 Why do we do what we do?
 What drives our choices?
 Some of these new insights are counter-intuitive.
 Many are overlooked in policy and program design.
 All are powerful.

-As a non-profit organization with a social purpose, our mission is to apply our expertise in behavioral economics to design innovative solutions to some of the world’s toughest social problems.
+As a non-profit organization with a social purpose, our mission is to apply our expertise in behavioral science to design innovative solutions to some of the world’s toughest social problems.
 Our ultimate goal is to improve tens of millions of lives by ensuring that these solutions are scaled up and have the biggest impact possible.